47degrees/sbt-microsites/README.md

 A microsite is an instance of Jekyll, ready to publish a static web page for your new library.
 Some of the benefits of having these auto-generated web pages are:

 - You can write documentation easily in markdown format.
-- Templates, layouts, styles, and other resources will be able through the plugin at compile time.
+- Templates, layouts, styles, and other resources will be available through the plugin at compile time.
 - You don't have to deal with the styling.

 # Installation

-To Begin, add the following lines to the `project/plugins.sbt` file within your project or sbt module where you want to use the `sbt-microsites` plugin.
+To begin, add the following lines to the `project/plugins.sbt` file within your project or sbt module where you want to use the `sbt-microsites` plugin.

 [comment]: # (Start Replace)